 |My drawing skills are limited, so please realize that there is not just one dendrite, but lots of them, all over the place.
 They also don't grow just perpendicular to the the old interface but also at inclined angles.
 The ones that are nearly at right angles and crystallographically favorably oriented (some crystal planes can grow faster than others) will soon crowd out the less fortunate ones, and in the end it looks like the picture shown in the backbone, or like this one:|

 |So everything is clear now.
 Alas!
 It ain't that easy!
 Constitutional supercooling does lead to interface instability, yes.
 And interface instability does mean that a planar minimal-area interface is no longer the best way to make the system happy, indeed.
 It does not mean, however, that one and the same dendritic interface is now the only way to produce a better interface.
 There might and will be be other ways, too.
 There are many reasons for this.
 Let's look at a few:|

-are many ways that constitutional supercooling could occur.
-If you look at the
+ways that constitutional supercooling could occur.
+If you look at the decisive

-much larger differences between the actual temperature and the melting point
+velocities lead to much larger differences between the actual temperature and the melting

-than combinations of small temperature gradients and interface velocities.
+point than combinations of small temperature gradients and interface velocities.
+Moreover,

 The first case is encountered when we pour liquid iron or steel into a cold mold.
 The second case corresponds rather to the making of wootz steel, where the hot liquid steel cools very slowly and with small temperature gradients in its crucible.